Preparing for the Picnic

 Finally, I managed my late evening hunger (another common struggle) with my customary slice of peanut butter and banana covered toast.

-In case you’re wondering, no, this is not the permanent future of my blog posts.
-I plan to cover the next two days, offer some reflection and resources, and then give occasional updates from then on.
+This is part three in a five-part series on my sugar detox.
 Thanks for hanging with me as I give this detox a go; I hope you’ve been encouraged to rethink your food choices and to consider healthier options.
 I’d love to hear about them!